maubuz/2W6-Notes/docs/wk11/forms.md

 <br> The URL usually points to a server-site script which will parse the data (categorizer it) and store it.

 In this course we will not look at server side processing.
-Typical languages used for this are PHP, Python, Ruby and JavaScript (via NodeJs frameworks like Express).
+Typical languages used for this are PHP, Python, Ruby and JavaScript (using NodeJs frameworks like Express).

 <br>